-The Natchez are a Native American people who originally lived in the Natchez Bluffs area, near the present-day city of Natchez, Mississippi.
-The name, belonging to a single town, was extended to the tribe and entire group of towns, which also included peoples of alien blood who had been conquered by the Natchez or had taken refuge with them.
+The Natchez are a Native American people who originally lived in the Natchez Bluffs area, near Natchez, Mississippi.
+The name, belonging to a single town, was extended to the tribe and an entire group of towns, including peoples of different blood who had been conquered by the Natchez or had taken refuge with them.
 The Tioux and Grigras were two unrelated nations under the protection of the Natchez.

 On his trek up the Mississippi River in 1699, Pierre Le Moyne d’Iberville described eight tribal towns in addition to Natchez.
-In the Choctaw language, these included: Achougoulas, Cogoucoula, Ousagoncoula, Pochougoula, Thoucoue, Tougoulas, Yatanocas, and Ymacachas.
-Of these, Tougoulas and perhaps Thoucoue were the Tioux towns.
-It is probably safe to infer that the nine towns, including Natchez, represented the entire group, and that the Corn, Gray, Jenezenaque, White Apple, and White Earth villages are only other names for some of the above, with which it is now impossible to identify them.
+It is probably safe to infer that the nine towns, including Natchez, represented the entire group.

-Antoine-Simon Le Page du Pratz, another explorer in the area, alluded to a tradition that the Taensa and Chitimacha were formerly united with the Natchez, but, left them, though the latter had always recognized them as brothers.
-The Taensa were, indeed, probably an offshoot of the Natchez, but, the Chitimacha were of a distinct linguistic family.
+Antoine-Simon Le Page du Pratz, another explorer in the area, alluded to a tradition that the Taensa and Chitimacha were formerly united with the Natchez but left them.
+However, the latter had consistently recognized them as brothers.
+The Taensa were probably an offshoot of the Natchez, but the Chitimacha were of a distinct linguistic family.

-A small section remained not far from their former home, and a second group fled to Sicily island, near the Washita River, where they were attacked early in 1731 by the French, at which time many of them were killed, and about 450 captured and sold into slavery in Santo Domingo.
-The third and most numerous division was received by the Chickasaw and built a village near them in north Mississippi, called Nanne Hamgeh.
-In 1735 these refugees numbered 180 warriors, or a total of about 700.
+A small section remained not far from their former home, and a second group fled to Sicily island, near the Washita River, where they were attacked early in 1731 by the French.
+Many of them were killed, and about 450 were captured and sold into slavery in Santo Domingo.
+The Chickasaw received the third and most numerous division and built a village near them in north Mississippi called Nanne Hamgeh.
+In 1735 these refugees numbered 180 warriors or a total of about 700.

-That same year, another group of Natchez refugees settled in South Carolina by permission of the colonial government, but some years later moved up to the Cherokee country, where they still kept their distinct town and language up to about the year 1800.
-The principal body of refugees, however, had settled on Tallahassee Creek, an affluent of Coosa River.
+That same year, another group of Natchez refugees settled in South Carolina with the permission of the colonial government.
+However, some years later, they moved up to the Cherokee country, where they still kept their distinct town and language up to about the year 1800.
+However, the principal body of refugees had settled on Tallahassee Creek, an affluent of Coosa River.
 In 1799, their warriors were estimated to have been about 50.
-Having suffered severe losses, the remainder scattered far and wide among alien tribes.
+Having suffered severe losses, the remainder scattered far and wide among other tribes.

-It was a strongly matrilineal society with descent recognized along female lines, and the leadership passed from the chief, named “Great Sun”, to his sister’s son which ensured the chiefdom stayed within one clan.
-They spoke a language that has no known close relatives, although it may be very distantly related to the Muskogean languages of the Creek Confederacy.
+It was a strongly matrilineal society with descent recognized along female lines, and the leadership passed from the chief, named “Great Sun,” to his sister’s son, which ensured the chiefdom stayed within one clan.
+They spoke a language with no known close relatives, although it may be very distantly related to the Muskogean languages of the Creek Confederacy.

 Today, most Natchez families and communities are found in Oklahoma, in two primary settlements within the southern halves of the Muscogee and Cherokee Nations.
-Two Natchez communities are also recognized by the state of South Carolina.
-Small Natchez communities and settlements may be found in and throughout the Southeast.
+The state of South Carolina also recognizes two Natchez communities.
+Small Natchez communities and settlements can also be found in and throughout the Southeast.
 The nation developed a constitution in 2003, which confirms its long-held traditions of self-government.
 Approximately 6,000 Natchez are members of the nation.
 The last speaker of the language died in 1965.